siluok3/Uom-Greenhouse/README.md

-# kura-greenhouse-demo
+# Uom Greenhouse

-Adding the functionality of the humidity sensor in the Greenhouse Demo
+A demo of a virtual greenhouse that retrieves data from a temperature and a humidity sensor which are visualised in a broker and they turn on/off a light actuator.